 The Upper Bear River straddles the border between Wyoming and Utah and has been a long-term refuge for native Bear River Cutthroat, which are unique to the watershed.
 However, the area is also one of the oldest agricultural districts in Wyoming and Utah and impacts from water usage over the last half century have greatly impacted the ability of native fishes to migrate and utilize the full extent of the Bear River as a climatic refuge.
-This project would implement four diversions would re-open 44.7 miles of critical habitat as part of a decades long effort to improve aquatic connectivity.
-The Old Evanston Dam will have the river re-channeled around it, Sims Creek Slough Diversion will be replaced with a rocky ramp/vane installation, Hilliard Canal project needs funding to modify existing rocky vanes for fish passage and install 2,000 feet of pipe, and the North Eden Creek project also replaces a diversion with a rocky ramp/vane.
+This project is implementing four diversions to re-open 44.7 miles of critical habitat as part of a decades long effort to improve aquatic connectivity.
+The Old Evanston Dam will have the river re-channeled around it, Sims Creek Slough Diversion will be replaced with a rocky ramp/vane installation, Hilliard Canal project needs funding to modify existing rocky vanes forand install 2,000 feet of pipe, and the North Eden Creek project also replaces a diversion with a rocky ramp/vane.
 The Bear River is located in a rural portion of Wyoming.
 In addition to benefiting fish and aquatic wildlife, this project will pro-vide jobs and recreational opportunities that can stimulate the economy.

 The National Fish Passage Program combines technical expertise with a track record of success.